-Countries of exchange.
+Countries of exchange

-147. Facsimile and telegraph money orders may be exchanged between any money order office in Brunei Darussalam where facsimile and telegraph facilities exist and any country with which the Postmaster General may from time to time have an agreement for the exchange of facsimile or telegraph money orders.
+147. Facsimile and telegraph money orders may be exchanged between any money order office in Brunei Darussalam where facsimile and telegraph facilities exist and any country with which the Postmaster General may have an agreement for the exchange of facsimile or telegraph money orders.

-Limit of
+Limit of amount

 148. The limits of amounts of ordinary money orders shall apply also to facsimile or telegraph money orders.
-The same remitter, however, may not send facsimile or telegraph money orders exceeding in the aggregate, four hundred dollars, drawn on the same office or payable to the same person on any one day.
+The same remitter, however, may not send facsimile or telegraph money orders exceeding in the aggregate \$3,000, drawn on the same office or payable to the same person on any one day.

-Private communication to the payee.
+Private communication to payee